 Just when life was returning to normal, Charley is thrust back into the world of crime, punishment, and the devil in blue jeans in this hilarious fourth instalment in the New York Times bestselling series.

-Note: The new neighbour didn’t surprise me at all because I’ve already guessed who would occupy the place.
+Note: The new neighbour didn’t surprise me at all because I’d already guessed who would occupy the place.

 Fifth Grave Past the Light

 Charley Davidson isn’t your everyday, run-of-the-mill grim reaper.
 She’s more of a paranormal private eye/grim reaper extraordinaire.
 However, she gets sidetracked when the sexy, sultry son of Satan, Reyes Farrow, moves in next door.
 To further complicate matters, Reyes is her main suspect in an arson case.

 Charley has vowed to stay away from him until she can find out the truth…but then dead women start appearing in her apartment, one after another, each lost, confused, and terrified beyond reason.